richardcalahan/mongoid_listable/README.md

       ...
     end

-In this example photos that are added to or removed from a user will maintain logical position based on the method used:
+In this example photos that are added to or removed from a user, or have their position attribute updated will maintain logical order based on the method used:

-    # Default setter
+    # setter
     User.first.photos = [ photo_a, photo_c, photo_b ]
     User.first.photos.last == photo_b #=> true

-    # Default ids setter
+    # ids setter
     User.first.photo_ids = [ '527fe97c67df6f07e1000003', '527fe97c67df6f07e1000004', '527fe97c67df6f07e1000003' ]
     User.first.photos[1].id == '527fe97c67df6f07e1000004' #=> true

+    # push
+    photo = Photo.create
+    User.first.photos << photo
+    User.first.photos.last == photo #=> true

 Each photo that belongs to the user will automatically obtain a field called `user_position`.
-The position field is derived from the foreign key of the relation, replacing "\_id" with "_position".
+The field is derived from the foreign key of the relation, replacing "\_id" with "_position".

 The 1-n relation of a user to their photos will automatically be ordered by `user_position` unless otherwise specified via the standard `order` option to the `has_many` macro.